matteo-luraghi/notionquotesbot/README.md

 ## Possible updates

 - command /new to add from the bot a quote
-- /title - lets you search by title
 - /titleauthor {name} - all the titles from the selected author
 - /titles - all titles then all quotes from the selected title